jesse-gallagher/XPages-Scaffolding/README.md

 - Light XML wrapper classes meant to be similar to Microsoft's XML library in use
 - DominoDocumentMap, a bean for easily accessing document fields by UNID via EL
 - A JSFUtil class with a number of handy utility methods including MIMEBean methods (http://www.timtripcony.com/blog.nsf/d6plinks/TTRY-8NKTPN)
+- Some Notes-client design elements for good measure, such as:
+	 - A basic outline, frameset, and shared actions
+	 - A subform that does some simple modified-by tracking
+	 - A "Formula Console" form for testing/executing arbitrary formula/LS code in the context of the database